MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 ---
-title: "Add, configure, move, or delete fields on a form | MicrosoftDocs"
+title: "Add, configure, move, or delete columns on a form | MicrosoftDocs"
-description: Learn how to work with fields on a form using Power Apps. ms.custom: "" ms.date: 05/04/2020 ms.reviewer: ""
+description: Learn how to work with columns on a form using Power Apps. ms.custom: "" ms.date: 05/04/2020 ms.reviewer: ""